 Growing phlox in pots for the primary season summer border is growing a three-season garden backbone plant.
 This is the kind of plant that flowers for a long time, is a heavy bloomer, and is relatively easy to grow.

-Here are the details you need to keep this perennial flower growing well for you.
+Here are all the details you will need to keep this perennial flower growing well for you.
+Keep reading to learn how to grow phlox in pots, containers, and in your backyard or garden.

 Phlox has been cultivated as a garden plant since the 18th century.
 Breeding from the American wild species Phlox paniculata and crossing with the meadow phlox and wild sweetwilliam (Paniculata maculata) resulted in countless varieties, many of which have found their way into our gardens.